 2. Devices for Eating

-If your hands can’t hold things, there are adaptive utensils such as forks with bendable foam handles.
+If you experience difficulty gripping small objects, then try adaptive utensils to help you eat, such as forks with bendable foam handles.
 Just mold the foam around your wrist to keep a good grip.

 You can even use angled spoons and forks to help you get food to your mouth without bending your wrist.

-Keep your hips, knees, and ankles at 90 degrees, while sitting as close to the table as possible.
+Keep your hips, knees, and ankles at a 90 degree angle, while sitting as close to the table as possible.
 This will prevent food from falling into your lap and can minimize the risk of choking.

-There are lots of adaptive options that can help people with physical and cognitive limitations learn to get dressed again.
+There are plenty of adaptive options that can help people with physical and cognitive limitations learn to get dressed again.

 For a good demonstration of how to use all these items, check out the video below: